-Girl Scouts' adult-to-girl ratios show the minimum number of volunteers needed to supervise a specific number of girls.
+Girl Scouts' adult-to-girl ratios show the minimum number of volunteers needed to supervise a specific number of girls during troop meetings.
 These supervision ratios were devised to ensure the safety and health of all members.
-In addition to the adult-to-girl ratios, all adults must be approved volunteers, 18 year or older.
+In addition to the adult-to-girl ratios, all adults must be approved\ volunteers.